Corbinsconerytc/HerbetBraken/README.md

 ### Prerelease 2.0.0
 This is a prerelease for the github code that removes the cracks on the model.
 I plan to fully fix the model before publishing it on Thunderstore, but for now, if you follow the Github, then you can use this code early. :)
+### 2.0.0
+Model rework...
+Kinda.
+Model's shaders have been fixed and the cracking bug has been fixed.
+This is a major update since I will most likely only be adding animations and doing bug fixes until its finished.
+This will be the last major update until animations get added.
+Bye for now :)